mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### @material-ui/core/colors

-- The private color import is no longer export as common-js.
+- The private color path is no longer export as common-js.
 You should import color from `@material-ui/core/colors`

   > ✅ This is handled in [🪄preset-safe codemod](#preset-safe).